katlani/katlani/vocab.md

 * `fridka` - Formatting
 * `fully` - shortage
 * `fidrtuvong` - coroner
+* `darvaza` - The irrational fear that when you open your laptop in class, it will start playing loud sound
 * `fa` - law, principle, theorem
+* `dongso` - Verb
 * `boirfian` - couple in a romantic/sexual relationship
 * `baklait` - prerequisite
 * `boraky` - privacy